mdbeckman/Edinburgh2024/README.md

-# (Virtual) Statistics Seminar at Texas State University
+# Technology Enhanced Mathematical Sciences Education (TEMSE) Seminar (Edinburgh, UK)

-Materials prepared for (virtual) Statistics Seminar at Texas State University on October 25, 2024
+Materials prepared for TEMSE Seminar Series of the Maxwell Institute at the University of Edinburgh (UK) on November 20, 2024

-Here's a landing page for the presentation materials: <https://mdbeckman.github.io/TXState2024/>
+Here's a landing page for the presentation materials: <https://mdbeckman.github.io/TEMSE2024/>